 In fact, a good way to think about your investing time horizon is like the leg of a table.
 Four key decisions uphold your investment portfolio, and the first is how much time you have, ideally, to attain a certain goal.
 The other three cascade from there: your risk tolerance, your investment choices, and your asset allocation.

-What is a time horizon?
-In short, it is the expected time available to achieve a financial goal.
+What is an investment time horizon?
+In short, it is the expected time available to hold an investment or to achieve a financial goal.

-Or, investors can think of a time horizon in terms of how long they are working on or towards a goal.
+Or, investors can think of a time horizon as a type of deadline: e.g. how long they plan to work toward a goal.
 For example, one common goal is to save and invest for retirement, which may be decades away.